sakibul4hasan/bmi-calculator-flutter/README.md

-# BMI Calculator in Flutter
+# BMI Calculator with Flutter
 We’re going to make a Body Mass Index Calculator.
 It will be a multi screen app with simple functionality but full-on custom styling